jaredfholgate/cvservice/README.md

 ### Testing

-The API is fully testing as part of the CI build, you will see tests at the repository, service and web api level.
+The API is fully tested as part of the CI build, you will see tests at the repository, service and web api level.

-The tests us SQLLite in memory database, so that they don't require a full version of SQL to run.
+The tests use the SQLLite in memory database, so that they don't require a full version of SQL to run.
 This also avoids the need to mock the database layer.

 The integration tests self host the API and inject SQLLite to ensure that the tests will run quickly and in any environment.